What is TPM?

 For understanding the TPM we should consider it as a structure, which has a base and eight pillars and, on those pillars, Total Productive Maintenance is based.

-As we can see clearly from the above structure of TPM that its base is ‘5-S’, without ‘5-S’ it is impossible to implement Total Productive Maintenance in a factory.
+Base of TPM is ‘5-S’, without ‘5-S’ it is impossible to implement Total Productive Maintenance in a factory.

 What is ‘5-S’?